ktnsurya/DDOS-Telegram-BOT/README.md

 - Accepts target IP addresses or URLs from users via Telegram messaging.
 - Initiates DDoS attacks using the Ping of Death method to overwhelm the target with ICMP echo requests.
 - Implements error handling and reporting for better monitoring and feedback.
-- Provides a user-friendly interface via Telegram bot commands.
+- Provides a user-friendly erface via Telegram bot ddos tm yt commands.

 ## Prerequisites

 - Python 3.x installed on your system.
-- Telegram API token for bot authentication.
+- Telegram API token for bot 7242383257:AAF53EQ2_5G3gS96E29hoeHws7jfgh-QOzU authentication.
-- A Telegram account to interact with the bot.
+- A Telegram account to interact with the bot.@vgdhus_bot

 ## Installation